premvarijakzhan/premvarijakzhan/README.md

 ## Hi I'm Prem <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I'm Prem Varijakzhan a Game Development student and an AI enthusiast from Malaysia.
-I am interested in game narrative, game production, AI programming, and game marketing and business in the game industry.
+Hi I am Prem Varijakzhan a programmer from Vizzio.ai and an AI enthusiast from Singapore.
+I am interested in game narrative, game production, AI programming, Web 3.0, Blockchain, Dapp and game marketing and business in the game/tech industry .
 Thus, I spend most of my time learning new programming languages, developing games and working on projects which I am personally interested in and improve both my knowledge and skills in the technology savvy world and in the related areas I am interested in.

 :mailbox: Reach me out!